Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Today we embark on one of the most iconic rides of the entire journey, cycling from Hoi An to Hue over the famous Hai Van Pass, covering about 100 kilometers or 62 miles.

-After an early breakfast, we set out along the coast, enjoying gentle stretches before reaching the base of the pass.
+After an early breakfast, we take a 30minute transfer to begin cycling along the coast, enjoying gentle stretches before reaching the base of the pass.
 The climb takes us up to around 480 meters, offering breathtaking views of the East Sea and the lush countryside below.

 After a thrilling descent, we stop for a seaside lunch, savoring fresh local flavors.
-The ride then continues through coastal plains and fishing villages before reaching the historic imperial city of Hue.
+We take a 30 minture transfer and then continue riding through coastal plains and fishing villages before reaching the historic imperial city of Hue.

 We check into the luxurious Silk Path Grand Hue Hotel, where a deluxe room awaits.
 The evening will be free for you to explore Hue’s charming streets or simply rest and appreciate the achievements of this rewarding day.